Tanker Terms and Conditions | July 2020

 Unless otherwise discussed, you are buying one-time usage of images and that copyright laws are in force.
 The client may request in writing from Tanker, the necessary permission to use materials (for which Tanker holds the copyright) in forms other than for which it was originally supplied, and Tanker may, at it’s discretion, grant this.
 Such permission must be obtained in writing before it will allow any of the aforesaid artwork, images, text, or other data to be used.
 By supplying images, text, or any other data to Tanker, the client grants Tanker permission to use this material freely in the pursuit of the design.
 Should Tanker or the client supply an image, text, audio clip or any other file for use in a website, multimedia presentation, print item, exhibition, advertisement, social content or any other medium believing it to be copyright and royalty free, which subsequently emerges to have such copyright or royalty usage limitations, the client will agree to allow Tanker to remove and/or replace the file on the site.
 The client agrees to fully indemnify and hold Tanker free from harm in any and all claims resulting from the customer in not having obtained all the required copyright, and/or any other necessary permissions.

-Unless otherwise indicated (often the case for illustration and photography), the output of Tanker becomes, after payment, the property of the client.
+Unless otherwise indicated (eg often the case for illustration and photography), the output of Tanker becomes, after payment, the property of the client.
 However, all preparatory materials (sketches, unaccepted concepts, computer disks, films, plates, etc.) remain the property of Tanker.

-Tanker likes to blow its own airhorn by featuring work in it’s newsletter, social feeds, blog, website, in national and international awards and publications, and as confidential case studies for potential clients or pitches.
+Tanker likes to blow its own Air Horn by featuring work in it’s eNewsletter, social feeds, blog, website, in national and international awards and publications, and as confidential case studies for potential clients or pitches.
+We will usually contact you to request permission to use your work.
 If you are not comfortable with being included in these or other possible promotional activities, please advise in writing.

 Tanker Creative Limited | T. 0210 788 336 | E. email@example.com | www.tanker.co.nz